RanvierMUD/ranviermud/docs/extending/commands.md

 ## Creating a New Command

-Commands in a bundle all go under the `commands/` folder in your bundle directory.
+Commands in a bundle all go under the `commands/` folder in your bundle's directory.
 So in our case we're creating two
 commands: `inventory`, and `remove` so our bundle will look like this:

 ```